ecrhoads/InfrastructureAsCode-Lab/Readme.md

 ### 3.3: Wire CosmosDB into Code

+Now that we have the MVC application basics in place, we are going to add a class that contains all the logic to connect to and use Azure Cosmos DB.

 1. In Solution Explorer, right-click the project, click Add, Class.
 Name the class "DocumentDBRepository" and click Add.

 2. Add the following above the namespace declaration: